thaufi017/DOVS/README.md

 # DOVS
-Repository for mini project-DOVS(Decentralized Online Voting System using BlockChain)
+Repository for mini project - DOVS(Decentralized Online Voting System using BlockChain)

 commit changes in front-end code in frontend branch and commit changes in back-end code in backend branch

 how to commit